robertmartin8/ReasonableDeviations/_posts/2019-11-05-asymmetric-bet-interest-rates.md

 I ended up pitching this idea, together with three other students, to a panel of managing directors at J.P.
 Morgan as part of an industry insight event.
 They were sceptical initially, but were quite intrigued once I had made it sufficiently clear that this was really a play on market expectations rather than interest rates directly.
 On a side note, I ended up receiving a summer internship offer at JPM for trading, so perhaps there was another dimension to this asymmetric bet...

 If there's anything you should take away from this post, it is this: I am certainly not claiming to know more than economists about what the Fed is going to do.
 What I *am* saying is that whenever the market is so sure that something is going to happen (or never going to happen!), there could be an opportunity for an asymmetric return distribution.

-*The full jupyter notebook can be found on my [GitHub](https://github.com/robertmartin8/RandomWalks/blob/master/VolatilityBacktesting.ipynb)*